georgeee/yii-lily/README.md

-				'informationMailSubjectCallback' => null, //callback for email subject of information letter 'activationMailSubjectCallback' => null, //callback for email subject of activation letter 'restoreMailSubjectCallback' => null, //callback for email subject of restoration letter 'activate' => true, //Whether to activate new account 'sendMail' => true, //Whether to send mails 'adminEmail' => 'admin@example.org', //Email to put it in mails (From field)
+				'informationMailSubjectCallback' => null, //callback for email subject of information letter 'activationMailSubjectCallback' => null, //callback for email subject of activation letter 'restoreMailSubjectCallback' => null, //callback for email subject of restoration letter 'registerEmail' => true, //should we register new e-mail account on the fly, or it's necessary to do it on registration page
+                                'loginAfterRegistration' => true, //should we automaticaly log user in after e-mail registration
+				'activate' => true, //Whether to activate new account 'sendMail' => true, //Whether to send mails 'adminEmail' => 'admin@example.org', //Email to put it in mails (From field)